12. Chasing a Ghost

 “I think I knew,” Carla said.
 “Or maybe now I feel like I should have.”

-Oscar, feeling loathsome, “I didn’t want to lose you.
+Oscar, feeling loathsome, answered, “I didn’t want to lose you.
 You’re my best friend.
 You always will be.”

-The two of them held hands and cried.
+They held hands and cried.

-Carla needed space and left, saying that she was going to stay at her friend Kendra’s for the night.
 Before leaving, she put Kevin’s card on the table and told Oscar about his visit and how serious the newspaper was.

 Perplexed, Oscar said he would call.